stayintarkov/SIT.Documentation/docs/source/install.rst

 |brs|

+.. _finishingup:

 Finishing Up
 ~~~~~~~~~~~~

-Once you have completed installation, if you plan
+Once you have completed installation, if you plan to join other players, head :ref:`here<clientinst>`, if you want to host then head :ref:`here<netconfigure>`.

 Installing manually
 ~~~~~~~~~~~~~~~~~~~